jdanl89/Calculator-Assessment/README.md

 ﻿# Coding Exercise
-We know your time is important so we do not expect you to spend more than two hours on this exercise.
+We know your time is important, so we do not expect you to spend more than two hours on this exercise.
 ## Your Assignment
-Using C#, create an REST API for tracking a list of customers.
+Using C#, create a REST API for doing simple arithmetic.
 We would like for your application to be able to do the following:
-* create a new customer,
+* addition,
-* list existing customers by name,
+* subtraction,
-* update an existing customer,
+* multiplication,
-* and remove a customer.
+* division.

 * You should also provide tests that prove your code works as expected.
 ## How to complete the activity:
 1. Fork this repo.